canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 <input type="text" {($value})="someProp" />
 ```

-3.0 also introduces new [can-stache.registerConverter stache converters] which are a special type of [can-stache.Helpers helper] that works two-way to update an element when an observable value changes, and also update the observable value when the form element's value changes (from user input).
+3.0 also introduces new [can-stache.registerConverter stache converters] which are a special type of [can-stache.Helpers helper] that works two-way to update an element when an observable value changes, and also update the observable value when the form element’s value changes (from user input).

-An example is the [can-stache-bindings.converters.string-to-any] converter which converts a primitive value to a string to set a `<select>`'s value, and then converts the `<select>` value when a user selects an `<option>` back to the primitive value to update the scope value:
+An example is the [can-stache-bindings.converters.string-to-any] converter which converts a primitive value to a string to set a `<select>`’s value, and then converts the `<select>` value when a user selects an `<option>` back to the primitive value to update the scope value:

 ```
 <select {($value)}="string-to-any(~favePlayer)">